vchernoy/vchernoy.github.io/content/post/two-var-recursive-func.md

 test(6000, 2000, funcs)
 ```

-Which prints the following output:
+It prints the following output:

 ```
 f(6000,2000): 192496093